zenangst/xcode-tvos-project/README.md

-# Xcode iOS project template
+# Xcode tvOS project template

-**xcode-ios-project** is a template to generate Swift-based iOS projects from the command line.
+**xcode-tvOS-project** is a template to generate Swift-based tvOS projects from the command line.

 ## Features